funkypenguin/ada-staking-pool/content/homepage/opener.md

 ---
-title: 'Welcome'
+title: 'Welcome 👋🏻'
 weight: 1
 ---

-Welcome, ADA hodler!
-This page describes Funky Penguin's staking pool (*one of 600+ pools available!*), and attempts to convince you why you should delegate your ADA with us!
+Welcome, fellow geek!
+The following describes Funky Penguin's geeky, kubernetes-based staking pool!

+##### Why should you delegate with me?

+You've seen [Funky Penguin's Geek Cookbook](https://geek-cookbook.funkypenguin.co.nz), and you like how I roll.
+Scroll down to be convinced!

 TL;DR |
 ---------|----------